Living with a Reactive Dog: Our Story

 - Lots of praise and rewards and distractions using a cheery positive voice.

 - Us keeping calm.
 As discussed above, If we think a situation is going to be a challenge then we approach it with confidence- even if it’s faking it!
-Knowing that we are doing the right thing for Finn really helps with this.
+Knowing that we are doing the right thing for him really helps with this.
 No apologies and flustering for a bark if it occurs- it’s what dogs do.

-- Slow and steady building of confidence for Finn.
+- Slow and steady building of confidence.

 - Only put him in situations that are comfortable for him.
 Why force passing a dog if you don’t have to?
 Now we just turn in a different direction, cross the road as much as we can to give him space.

-- We give Finn the chance to remove himself from stressful situations to a safe space.
+- We give him the chance to remove himself from stressful situations to a safe space.
 For example, when we vacuum the house.
 We tell him ‘upstairs’ and he will go and watch from the top of the stairs.
 He then swaps to his bed downstairs when we take the vacuum up- a much nicer experience for him!

 Living with a reactive dog: